Smash Burger Patty Melts

 Nine times out of ten, when I make burgers, I make Smash Burgers.
 I love the crispy edges, the thin patties, the fresh toppings… Cowboy Big Mac Smash Burgers aren’t messing around.
 Now, that being said, if you want to make these as single burgers you can and they’re just as delicious!
 Trust me!
 Sometimes I just can’t handle those monster-sized patties.
 So I do single patties instead, and I’ll even use 4.5 ounce patties instead of 8.
 I used to use 4 ounces, but I’ve found that 4.5 ounces ‘smash’ out to a size that covers the burger buns perfectly.

-Also try my classic smash burgers.
+Also try my classic smash burgers and my delicious Thousand Island BBQ smash burgers.

 Cowboy Big Mac Smash Burgers